AskTonyTaylor/azure-finops-guardrails/README.md

 - Meaningful cost conversations
 - A foundation for future optimization and automation

-FinOps only works when **engineering, finance, and governance speak the same language**.
+FinOps only works when engineering, finance, and governance speak the same language.
 This project establishes that shared language.

 ## Next Steps I Would Take (If Extended)

 - Bundle tag policies into an initiative
 - Add remediation where supported
-- evolve audit → deny once teams are trained
+- Evolve audit → deny once teams are trained
-- codify the model in Bicep or Terraform
+- Codify the model in Bicep or Terraform